mixnets/SwiftShader/README.md

 Authenticate your account here: https://swiftshader-review.googlesource.com/new-password

 All changes require a [Change-ID](https://gerrit-review.googlesource.com/Documentation/user-changeid.html) tag in the commit message.
-A commit hook may be used to add this tag automatically, and can be found at: https://gerrit-review.googlesource.com/tools/hooks/commit-msg.
-To clone the repository and install the commit hook in one go:
+A commit hook may be used to add this tag automatically.
+SwiftShader also uses a pre-commit hook to make sure that changes are properly formatted before being uploaded to Gerrit.

+Run `git help hook`.
+If the manpage is installed, then you should be able to clone the repo and install the hooks with:

+    git clone https://swiftshader.googlesource.com/SwiftShader && (cd SwiftShader && git submodule update --init --recursive third_party/git-hooks && ./third_party/git-hooks/install_hooks.sh)

+Otherwise, clone the repo with:

-    git clone https://swiftshader.googlesource.com/SwiftShader && (cd SwiftShader && curl -Lo `git rev-parse --git-dir`/hooks/commit-msg https://gerrit-review.googlesource.com/tools/hooks/commit-msg ; chmod +x `git rev-parse --git-dir`/hooks/commit-msg)
+    git clone https://swiftshader.googlesource.com/SwiftShader && (cd SwiftShader && git submodule update --init --recursive third_party/git-hooks && cp third_party/git-hooks/commit-msg `git rev-parse --git-path hooks`/commit-msg && cp third_party/git-hooks/pre-commit `git rev-parse --git-path hooks`/pre-commit)

 Changes are uploaded to Gerrit by executing: